wp-plugins/wtg-portal-manager/readme.txt

 Manage related content for a product or service in one place then offer it to visitors...in one place.
 The job of this plugin is to pull related content of all types (even a WP menu) into one area for both visitors and administrators.
-Everyone should have a better experience finding, updating, adding and removing information.
+Everyone should have a better experience finding, updating, adding and removing information for the portals topic.
+That is goal number one.
+The portal manager should streamline the creation of portals and guide the user to ensure no elements of the portal are missed.
+That is goal two.

-The goal is a time saving tool that applies the same uniformal designs and standards to each portal with ease.
+What do you imaging the third goal should be in a plugin of this nature, let know in the plugins forum?

 = Main Links =
 *   <a href="http://www.webtechglobal.co.uk/wtg-portal-manager/" title="WebTechGlobals Portal Manager">Plugins Portal</a>